jamesm-vt/cs109a_adni/docs/markdown_notebooks/diagnosis_EDA.md

     ["1=Cognitively Normal; 5=Significant Memory Concern;2=Early MCI; 3=Late MCI; 4=Alzheimer's Disease"]

-By combining information from the metrics above, we should be able to to get a measure for each patient that falls into one of the three categories defined earlier: `NL`, `MCI`, and `AD`.
+Because ADNI 1 did not record subcategorizations of MCI, we cannot retrieve that information from the data.
+But we can collapse information from the other phases into a smaller number of measures.
+By combining information from the metrics above, we should be able to to get a measure of the lowest common denominator for each patient that falls into one of the three categories defined earlier: `NL`, `MCI`, and `AD`.
+It is also worth noting that category 5 from `DIAGNOSIS` (Significant Memory Concern) corresponds to patients with a self-reported memory complaint but were not clinically diagnosed with any cognitive impairment.
+For that reason, we classify these patients as `NL`.

 Let's see which metrics were recorded during each ADNI phase.